 (Well, OK, of course, Ant didn’t actually do that keyboard stuff.
-The supposedly more efficient alternative to the usual typewriter layout was the 1930s invention of US psychologist and academic August Dvorak (Americanised with no accents, so pronounced ‘Dvor-rack’ rather than the composer’s ‘Dvorrr-zhark’; it’s a common surname in the Czech lands).
-In it, QWERTY becomes “<>PYF.
+The supposedly more efficient alternative to the usual typewriter layout was the 1930s invention of US psychologist and academic August Dvorak.
+The name is Americanised with no accents, and so pronounced ‘Dvor-rack’ rather than the composer’s ‘Dvorrr-zhark’; it’s a common surname in the Czech lands.
+Type QWERTY on the Dvorak keyboard and you get “<>PYF.
 You can see why it hasn’t caught on.)

 So I cycled out from Příbram along some pretty good signed bike paths, which the Czech Rep has in as much abundance as melodies in the Dvořák catalogue.
 It was all sunny, car-free paths with trundling leisure riders and familes with child buggies.
 Rather nice.

-Oh, damn that pesky Dvorak keyboad.
+Oh, damn that pesky Dvorak keyboard.
 I mean Rusalka.
 It’s also the name of a bus stop nearby.
-I wonder how many bus halts are called after major operas.
+I wonder how many bus halts are called after major operas…?
 That must be a temptation to passengers alerting the bus driver where to get off.
 You could sing a quick aria, such as ‘Orbi yr yd.
 Mrrb’ – curses, keyboard again, I mean ‘Song to Moon’.
 I wonder what Czechia’s consistently grumpy and jobsworth bus drivers would make of that.

 The mansion is now a museum, with rooms decorated as Dvořák would have known, and with period pianos that the great man himself played on.
 Concerts are regularly staged here, and I thoroughly enjoyed looking round and chatting to one of the guides.
 It was easy to imagine Ant relaxed and away from his hectic life in Prague, strolling through the woods, listening to birds, and dreaming up works such as the Symphony No 8, and the 16 Onakrbcj Eabj.o.
 Er, I mean, Slavonic Dances.

 I trundled round the village to see his cottage, Villa Rusalka, too.
-It’s still owned by a branch of the Dvořák family, albeit uninhabied, and unlike the mansion it’s not open to the public (except for an annual concert).
-Just outside it, though, is a memorial to the man with a note of some his great works written here, such as V Přírodě and Čert a Káča.
+It’s still owned by a branch of the Dvořák family, albeit uninhabited, and unlike the mansion it’s not open to the public (except for an annual concert).
+Just outside it, though, is a memorial to the man with a note of some works written here, such as V Přírodě and Čert a Káča.
 That’s not the Dvorak keyboard mischief, that’s the Czech for In Nature’s Realm and The Devil and Kate.

 Ah, bikes.
 They can take you to all the key places.
 Even when the keys don’t quite return what you expect.